ndavidson19/ciscolive/README.md

 ## Manual Usage
+Switch to the ciscolive-demo branch to run the application manually.

 It is recommended to create a virtual-env before installing dependencies.
 Or use a dependency manager such as anaconda.
 Ex.